 Hazard: Mitigation Who may be harmed Control Measures: Controll Risk Lev Further Controls Required assessment of, for example, COSHH, manual handling or working at height, is required, then record hazard here but link to the appropriate risk assessments. and how?
 L S Risk Level Spread of COVID-19 General Mitigation All people who are resident, or are allowed to enter the College site to work.
-Cambridge is under High Alert in Tier 2 in the UK new tiers system taking effect from 2nd December 2020.
-The main College remains open only to academic visitors/guests or College members with limited staff on site each day.
-College is open to Staff, Residents, College members; academic and charity-related visitors (as per Visitors Policy).
-Catering operations remain closed.
-The Cottages that are self-catering are no longer available for guests to book (since 22nd September), despite a strict cleaning regime and risk assessments carried out by for Reception and Housekeeping Staff members have received a copy of this risk assessment on their re-induction or when changes to measure take place.
-Staff returning to work from furlough, or a longer period of time away from work, to be informed of any operational changes (via the Induction to Working Safely with COVID-19 pandemic), or new areas of risk at the start of their shift.
-2 × 3 - 6 Staff working onsite in operational teams to confirm awareness of its principles in writing (by signing a copy of this risk assessment) and refresh awareness periodically.
+Country remains at COVID-19 UK Alert Level 4 with a set of easing-down the lockdown restrictions measures taking effect from 12th April 2021.
+The College remains closed to public.
+The access is restricted to Contractors with limited Staff on site each day, Residents, College members, Academic and/or charity- related visitors only (as per Visitors Policy); with the exception of our gardens between 10am-10pm where the 'Rule of 6' or 2 mixed households gatherings will be permitted alongside COVID-19 restrictions (i.e. social distancing measures remain in place).
+Teaching and Learning is online only, no f2f supervision will take place.
+Zoom will be the main platform for interacting with students and other learners.
+Residents travelling to the UK from abroad and required by current national restrictions to quarantine for 10 days will be requested to quarantine off-site (or in government approved Hotels if coming from countries 2 × 3 - 6 Staff working onsite in operational teams to confirm awareness of its principles in writing (by signing a copy of this risk assessment) and refresh awareness periodically.